Easy Healthy Chickpea Curry

 - 1 (15-ounce) can chickpeas drained and rinsed well

 - 2 spoonfuls plain whole fat yogurt optional

 - freshly ground black pepper

-- Add the drained chickpeas, cover, and allow mixture to simmer for 20 to 25 minutes, stirring occasionally.
+- Add the chopped tomatoes and cook for an additional 1 to 2 minutes.
+Add the drained chickpeas, cover, and allow mixture to simmer for 20 to 25 minutes, stirring occasionally.
 Stir in the yogurt just before serving.
 Serve immediately.